coffee-cup/uvic-csc460/website/src/project2/index.md

-# Index for Project 2
+# Introduction

-hi
+In this project, we built a real time operating system (RTOS) for the atmega2560 AVR microcontroller.